jafaryor/knowledge-base/Management/knowledge-sharing.md

 With the pair programming technique, knowledge is easier to be transferred.
 Not only is domain knowledge shared, the system’s code can be easier inspected and refactored.

 In __Pair Programming__ there are always two people working on a single piece of code at the same time on the same machine.
-One who writes the code is called driver and another constantly reviews it as it is being written, he is called navigator.
+One who writes the code is called __driver__ and another constantly reviews it as it is being written, he is called __navigator__.
 They constantly switch roles.

 The key advantage is the quality of the code.
 It brings the best possible solution as two minds are better than one.

 Pros:
 * Having 2 sets of eyes on code generally increases the quality of the code